Hercules club’s other common names include prickly ash, southern prickly ash, toothache tree, sting tongue, and wild orange.

 The seeds need to be cold stratified for 2 to 3 months and then scarified, and soaked overnight before planting.

-Hercules club seeds for sale at Sharon’s Florida store.
+Buy Florida ecotype Hercules club seeds at my Ebay store.

 Godfrey, Robert K. Trees, Shrubs, and Woody Vines of Northern Florida and Adjacent Georgia and Alabama.
 Athens: University of Georgia.
 1988.
 Print.